 Business Plan Overview

 The assumption is that you have digested the relative content in the pre-start section and that, after looking at the reasons why a business plan may not apply to your situation, a business plan is still in order.

 While there are many business plan templates you can choose from, I have included a simplified business plan template with a few notes/directions that you can download below.
 For the most part, it serves as an outline to make sure you consider the right things before you commit to moving forward.

-When a new business being contemplated requires a significant amount of capital to get it off the ground and/or requires outside financing, you will need a business plan.
+Where a new business being considered requires a significant amount of capital to get off the ground and/or requires outside financing, you will need a business plan.
 If the business also requires that the founder(s) go “All-In” by contributing a sizable amount of their personal capital/assets and/or requires that the founder(s) quit their current job before the business establishes any revenue, then a business plan is highly advisable.

-Some businessessuch as a retail business, are subject to many external factors that can create or retard demand and therefore affect business revenues.
+Some businesses such as retail businesses, are subject to many external factors that can create or retard demand and therefore affect business revenues.
 However, other businesses have reoccurring revenues that are very predictable such as a subscription type business.
-Therefore it is essential that you understand that not all business revenue is the same as you begin the construction of a business plan.
+Therefore, it is essential that you understand that not all business revenue is the same as you begin the construction of a business plan.

-One thing to keep in mind is that as a new product is introduced, the requirements of the customers that purchase it changes over time.
+One thing to keep in mind is that when a new product is introduced, the requirements of the customers that purchase it may change over time.
 Early adopters want cutting edge technology and performance and are more tolerant of bugs.
-Mainstream adopters are much less focused on the technology and more focused on solutions, convenience, and stability.
+Mainstream adopters are much less focused on the technology and more on solutions, convenience, and stability.